 Whisk(e)y in the cask or barrel

-During the period in which the whisk(e)y is maturing, the alcohol slowly evaporates through the walls of the cask or barrel.
+During the period in which the whisk(e)y is maturing, the alcohol slowly evaporates through the cask or barrel walls.
 The amount of alcohol that is lost can be approximately .5% to 1% per year.
 This is called the angel’s share.

 Once the ABV equals approximately 50-60 percent (+/- 5 percent), whisk(e)y is either bottled as cask-strength or barrel-proof whisk(e)y.
 As far as dilution goes, with barrel-proof or cask-strength whisk(e)y well, it doesn’t happen during the bottling stage.